Eshhaa11/College-Database-SQL/README.md

 - Join: Courses and instructors
 - Many-to-many: Who’s enrolled in what
 - Aggregation: Count enrolled students per course
-- Filter: Students enrolled in "Intro to Python"
+- Filter: Students enrolled in "Intro to rogramming"
 - Join across 3 tables: Courses by department
 - Aggregation + HAVING: Instructors teaching >1 course
 - Subquery: Students not enrolled in any course